Gabriel Claudio

-Gabriel Claudio (born October 25, 1999) is an American soccer player who plays as a defender for One Knoxville in USL League One.
+Gabriel Claudio (born October 25, 1999) is an American soccer player who plays as a defender.

 Career

 Youth, College & Amateur

 Claudio attended Cibola High School, where he helped the team finish third in the state tournament during his junior season.
 Claudio was a two-time first team all-state selection and claimed conference Player of the Year honors in 2017.
 He also spent two seasons on the football team, playing kicker, free safety, and wide receiver and earning City Player of the Year recognition as well as first team all-state honors in 2017 as a junior.
 He likewise set every major receiving and touchdown record in Yuma County history.
 He was also a first-team all-state selection on defense as a sophomore.

 In 2017, Claudio attended Yavapai College to play college soccer.
 In two seasons with the Roughriders, Claudio made 38 appearances, scoring 12 goals and tallying six assists.
 Claduio helped Yavapai to a conference title in 2019 while earning Region Player of the Year Runner-Up honors, and was a first team All-NJCAA All-Region team selection.

 In 2020, Claudio transferred to the University of Nevada, Las Vegas.
 Here he made 29 appearances, scored two goals, added three assists, and was an Honorable Mention for the All-WAC teams.

 While at college, Claudio was with FC Golden State Force of the USL League Two during their 2019 season, but didn't make an appearance for the team.
 In 2021, he played with NPSL club Laredo Heat, scoring two goals in nine games, and was also named as a finalist for the NPSL Conference XI awards.